marbu/blog-marbu-eu/posts/2018-03-06-gnu-tar-xkcd-bsd.md

 e1c272d5abe7d339c4047d76294e7400c31e63b4 README
 ```

-Obviously the problem is not impossible to solve even without this feature, but
-it is still nice to have it there.

 Or you can just run into unfamiliar feature randomly without even trying.
 For example, I was bit confused at first when I noticed that tar failed with
 error after executing the following command: